17 Fun Things to See & Do For First-Time Visitors to New York City

 Hotel Scherman

-Set on the west side of Midtown, this family-friendly hotel offers comfortable rooms at a price point that’s quite reasonable for central Manhattan.
+Set on the west side of Midtown, this family-friendly hotel offers comfortable rooms at a price point that we feel is quite reasonable for central Manhattan.
 Fuel up with a continental breakfast before hitting the streets to explore.
-The hotel is within walking distance from top attractions like Times Square, Top of the Rock, and Central Park.
+The hotel is within walking distance of top attractions like Times Square, Top of the Rock, and Central Park.
 After a day of sightseeing, relax with a cocktail at the hotel’s rooftop lounge, enjoying views over the city.

 citizenM Times Square